Quarterly Business Review (QBR) Template And Tips

-It’s no secret that most Quarterly Business Reviews (QBR) aren’t well managed because they lack structure and engagement.
+It’s no secret that most Quarterly Business Reviews (QBR) isn’t well managed because they lack structure and engagement.
 Usually what happens is a manager sends out a QBR slide template used in a previous job or one from a previous manager.
 The team races to get it done for the QBR.
-Each person presents their plan.
+Each person presents their plans.
 The QBR turns into a one-on-one coaching session between the manager and seller because everyone else in the room is updating or thinking about their own QBR plan.
 Most check out and multi-task when it’s not their turn to present.
 Wait, it gets worse.
-Running these kind of decentralized and inconsistent QBR processes, reduces the chances of institutionalizing knowledge and best practices.
+Running this kind of decentralized and inconsistent QBR processes reduces the chances of institutionalizing knowledge and best practices.

 Imagine what would happen if we had a library of previously submitted QBR plans with commentary and reviews searchable by seller?
 Imagine we had a dynamic library of QBR, territory and account plans easily searchable by top performers?

 I’m confident if sales managers focus on making QBRs more collaborative and engaging, we’d realize better attainment and more best practice sharing.
 The aim of the QBR is to create a plan that’s going to get you to your commit and crush your number.
 Here’s a proven template and QBR meeting flow for sales managers to use with their teams.
 We offer this as a Huddle template inside the SalesHood Library.
 The Huddle is repeatable and provides all the automation necessary for better collaboration, coaching and communications with automated reporting and workflows designed to optimize the QBR process, especially for remote and working from home (WFH) teams.

 Have your Sales Enablement leader record a welcome video setting expectations and providing guidance and coaching to your teams.
 The video should be instructional and motivational.
 Record the video ahead of time to get your teams prepared faster and aligned with go-to-market priorities faster too,